If you live in or are visiting Pendle and wondering what to do locally? The Pendle Sculpture Trail is a must!

 Set in the stunning Aitken Wood in Barley.
 The forest is home to magical beasts, waiting for families to discover them as they wander through the woodland.
 With the spongy woodland floor that is a true delight to walk on; it really does feel like a fairy wood full of wonder and magic.

-In many ways this is an appropriate nod to Alice Nutter and her fellow “witches.”
-They may have lost their lives in a most horrific way, but the mystical feeling this trail creates feels like a wonderful memorial to people who were accused of witchcraft, and seems a fitting part of their memorial.
+This is an appropriate nod to Alice Nutter and her fellow “witches.”
+Although they lost their lives in a most horrific way, the mystical feeling this trail creates is a wonderful memorial.
 Click here for a downloadable trail map.

 We spent a wonderful morning exploring Pendle Sculpture trail.

 Although the boys may have got a little cross with me stopping so many times for photos!
-Quite honestly it was so beautiful I wanted to capture as much as possible.
+It was beautiful, thus I wanted to capture as much as possible.
 It was also a great place for Toby to wander off the lead as there are no farm animals about.
 There were other dogs but all well behaved and with their owners.
-And he was mesmerised by the unicorn, it took him some time to work out whether it was real or not.
+He was mesmerised by the unicorn, it took him some time to work out whether it was real or not.

 Where Is The Pendle Sculpture Trail?